In this chapter:

 DTaP-IPV: pre-filled syringe, intramuscular injection.

-IPV: pre-filled syringe, intramuscular or subcutaneous injection.
+IPV: pre-filled syringe, subcutaneous injection.

 Funded vaccine indications and schedule